- July 6, 2017

 When manufacturers release a new product, it should be thoroughly tested and ready for market.
 This is particularly true of automobiles.
 No other product used on such a mass scale poses a similar risk of physical harm.
 Within moments of purchase, and on a daily basis thereafter, we trust these products with our lives and the lives of everyone else on the road.
+Should something go wrong, it’s crucial to have experienced automobile accident attorneys on your side.

 If you live in Orange County or anywhere else in Southern California, learning whether your vehicle is affected by a 2016 recall is easy.
 Manufacturers are required to mail recall notifications directly to your home address.
 You can also check NHTSA’s recall campaign database.
-And if neither of these options provides the answers you seek, you are welcome to contact Neale & Fhima for advice about a specific recall or new car defect.
+And if neither of these options provides the answers you seek, you are welcome to >contact Neale & Fhima for advice about a specific recall or new car defect.

 Looking at the top 2016 recalls generally, there is an important lesson to be learned: car companies and auto part manufacturers make all sorts of mistakes.
 From ill-conceived designs to outright fraud, an entire spectrum of wrongdoing is reflected in last year’s recalls.
 Here are a few of the most noteworthy: